xanzhu/Xanzhu.com/README.md

 # Xanzhu.com

-### Code: Ailo
+### Project Code: Ailo
-#### Version: 0.3.0 Alpha
+#### Version: 0.3.0

-Xanzhu Security, Helping to improve privacy, accessibility and security of technology we use.
+Xanzhu - Helping to improve privacy, accessibility and security of technology we use.
 Building a safer and more user friendly standard.
 Supporting Ethics and Sustainability.

 Being developed and improved every so often.
 If you'd like to help out feel free to open a pull request or open an issue!